OSGeo/gdal/doc/source/programs/gdal_pansharpen.rst

     gdal_pansharpen is a Python utility, and is only available if GDAL Python bindings are available.

+.. tip:: Equivalent in new "gdal" command line interface:

+    See :ref:`gdal_raster_pansharpen`.

 .. include:: options/help_and_help_general.rst

 .. option:: -of <format>